 Mission, Vision & History of the Common Good Capitalism Movement!

-Without waiting for governments to act, we dream of the day when all competitors in all markets reach agreements that give priority to the common good as the container within which they will continue to compete as a secondary priority.
+As mentioned above, and without waiting for governments to act, we dream of the day when all competitors in large and small product markets reach voluntary agreements that give priority to the common good as the container within which they will continue to compete as a secondary priority.
+They will proudly share their agreements with the public and their level of success at accomplishing them.
+Then both the public and governments will strongly support this responsible behavior in the private sector.

 We also dream of the day when all organizations, for-profits and non-profits, commit 1-10% of their annual net profits as investments in Common Good Investment Banking Firms that primarily buy companies and convert them to Cap Club members.

-We also dream of the day when, through a program such as Trusts for All Children, all organizations make significant annual donations to put a permanent end to extreme poverty on Earth by creating a trust fund for every child at birth.
+We also dream of the day when, through a program such as Trusts for All Children, all organizations make significant annual donations to put a permanent end to extreme poverty on Earth from the bottom up by creating a trust fund for every child at birth.

 In November of 2014 Terry Mollner spoke to Chetan Chawla's Social Business Class at the Isenberg School of Business at the University of Massachusetts in Amherst, MA.
 Since the 1970s he has been one of the pioneers of common good business and investing.